slattiu/slattiu/README.md

 ---

-- 🔭 I’m currently working on CONAPE (Consejo Nacional de la Persona Envejeciente) as Full Stack Developer
+- 🔭 I’m currently working on CONAPE (Consejo Nacional de la Persona Envejeciente) as Full Stack Developer AND HarPer SRL as Frontend Developer
 - ⚡ Fun facts:
   - Play videogames 🎮
   - Draw when i have time 🎨